 2) Improve your home’s humidity

-One of the more common household microbes that inflame respiratory problems is often the result of excessive humidity and mold.
-If your home is too humid it can become the ideal environment for microbes to grow and thrive, potentially causing a host of structural problems as well as respiratory problems.
-On the other hand, if your home lacks adequate humidity, it can cause dryness of the skin, nose and throat, leading to other problems.
-Fortunately, a great solution for decreasing humidity can be treated with a household dehumidifier.
+One of the more common household microbes that cause respiratory problems is typically the result of excessive humidity and mold.
+If your home is too humid it can become the perfect environment for microbes to grow and thrive, potentially causing a host of structural problems as well as respiratory problems.
+On the other hand, if your home lacks adequate humidity, it can cause dryness of the skin, nose and throat, leading to other issues.
+Luckily, a great solution for reducing humidity can be treated with a household dehumidifier.
 To increase humidity for dry areas, a humidifier is the ideal solution.

-There are a number of humidification systems from Service Experts Heating & Air Conditioning that are already created to run best with your current heating and cooling system, making it easy to receive the benefits that proper air filtration can give you.
+There are a number of humidification systems from Service Experts Heating & Air Conditioning that are already created to run best with your current heating and cooling system, making it easy to receive the benefits that proper air filtration can offer.

 3) Keep pollen outside of your home

-Sure, it seems like common sense, but there are a couple ways you can easily keep pollen from finding its way in without you thinking twice about it.
+Sure, it seems like common sense, but there are a couple ways you can easily keep pollen from creeping in without you thinking twice about it.

-- Shower – if you’ve been outside for a while, consider showering once you go indoors.
+- Shower – if you’ve been outside for an extended period of time, consider showering once you go indoors.
 Pollen can be left on your clothing and get in your hair and on any exposed skin.

 Seasonal allergies in Canada can bring some unpleasant symptoms with them, but they aren’t anything that a good air filtration system can’t handle.
 Best of all, estimates for the installation of a new air filtration are free.
 If you have any questions on how best to take on your allergies, give Service Experts Heating & Air Conditioning a call at 866-397-3787 or schedule an appointment with us through our online scheduler.